Nahim Razzaq: Activities and achievements

-Nahim is the founding Convener of National Youth Paltform called YOUNG BANGLA which has steered the party’s policy of youth engagement under the able leadership of the chairperson of CRI (Centre for Research and Information) Sajeeb Wazed along with members of the trustee Saima Wazed, Radwan Mujib Siddiq and Nasrul Hamid.
+Nahim is the founding Convener of National Youth Platform called YOUNG BANGLA which has steered the party’s policy of youth engagement under the able leadership of the chairperson of CRI (Centre for Research and Information) Sajeeb Wazed along with members of the trustee Saima Wazed, Radwan Mujib Siddiq and Nasrul Hamid.
 He has played a vital role in forming the National Youth Policy during his tenure as an active member of the Parliamentary Standing Committee on the Ministry of Youth and Sport from 2014 to 2018.
 Nahim also holds responsibility as the Co-Chair of UNYSAB (United Nations Youth and Students Association of Bangladesh) which promotes volunteerism under UN charter.
 Nahim is also the initiator of Bangabandhu Inter-University Sports Championship engaging students across all public and private universities with over 100 university’s participation since 2019.
 He is one of the organisers for one of the largest music festival in Bangladesh since 2015 called Joy Bangla Concert.

 He has also been handed the responsibility of leading policy advocacy on Climate Change as the Convenor of Climate Parliament Bangladesh caucus which promoted renewable energy and sustainable development policies.
 He has been included in the advisory panel for e-Cab (E-Commerce Association of Bangladesh) for his role in forming the association and his active role in promoting e-commerce in Bangladesh.

-Nahim leads now as an member of the Parliamentary Standing Committee on Ministry of Foreign Affairs since 2019.
-He is the Co-Chair of DHAKA GLOBAL DIALOGUE which is created to stimulate and engage global leader in this Asian Century for shaping the next century where Dhaka can play a big role in connecting the South Asia to the South East Asia, create a free and safe Bay of Bengal for an economic prosperity and promote peace and harmony across the region and beyond.